codalogic/rich-exceptions/README.md

 }
 ```

-As can be seen in the above example, trying to `get()` a non-existant
+As can be seen in the above example, trying to `get()` a non-existent
 parameter returns an empty string.

 Warnings